WasmEdge/WasmEdge/doc/host_function.md

 ### Forcing Termination

 WasmEdge provides a method for terminating WASM execution in host functions.
-Developers can return `ErrCode::Terminated` to trigger the forcing termination of the current execution and the execution result will be set as successful.
+Developers can return `ErrCode::Terminated` to trigger the forcing termination of the current execution and pass the `ErrCode::Terminated` to the caller of the host functions.